TheTrio/.dotfiles/Install.md

 ### Install Spotifyd and SPT

 Unfortunately, this is a bit more complicated than the others.
 The snap package doesn't work for me and the released binaries don't either.
 I've had to compile the whole thing myself, and fortunately, that did fix the problem.
 However, to save myself from compiling the thing every single time, I've added a release on Github itself.

-Download it and place it in the Downloads directory.

 ```
+curl https://github.com/TheTrio/.dotfiles/releases/download/1/spotifyd -o ~/Downloads/spotifyd
 cp ~/Downloads/spotifyd /usr/bin/
 chmod +x /usr/bin/spotifyd
 mkdir ~/.config/systemd/user/ -p